Maldus512/website/content/articles/flutter-elm-lvgl/index.md

 You can see the example in action [here](https://ellie-app.com/tjSLxFccpFPa1).

 Every piece is trivial by itself, and the combination reaches its peak of complexity in the `Browser.sandbox` call.
-That's the framework's entry point for defining an application: it basically just collects the three components and ties them up.
+That's the framework's entry point for defining an application: it just collects the three components and ties them up.
 The resulting code is clear and readable, although a bit verbose at times.

-> One may take a look at Elm and argue that the functional approach is not so understandable in general, but counter-arguably that's only due its non conventional nature - as in it becomes clear once you get used to the paradigm.
+> One may take a look at Elm and argue that the functional approach is not so understandable in general, but counter-arguably that's only due its non conventional nature; it becomes clear once you get used to the paradigm.

 It's worth nothing how the button's click is connected to the incrementing action: the UI representation (`Html Msg`) depends on the `Msg` type, and the `button` element is assigned `Increment` as message to send on click.
 When such an event occurs the framework simply invokes `update` and updates the `Model` with the result.

-This approach solves the division of application and UI logic by denying the existence of the latter.
-UI is just a data structure here, there's no logic at all!
+This approach solves the division of application and UI logic with a radical approach: the existence of the latter is simply denied.
+Since UI is just a data structure, it can contain no logic at all!

 > Technically one may engage in some major tomfoolery by passing a function in lieu of the message (writing something like `button [onClick (\model -> {model | counter = model.counter + 1})]`) and reduce `update` to just calling that same function when it is delivered.
 In a way this is like injecting logic back into a dry UI.
 There are some edge cases where it may be useful but I generally don't recommend it.